hantaotaohan/stars/README.md

 ## JavaScript

+- [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.
 - [ybz640919/jxd_helper](https://github.com/ybz640919/jxd_helper) - 京训钉视频助手
 - [bayleeadamoss/zazu](https://github.com/bayleeadamoss/zazu) - :rocket: A fully extensible and open source launcher for hackers, creators and dabblers.
 - [linonetwo/zazu](https://github.com/linonetwo/zazu) - :rocket: A fully extensible and open source launcher for hackers, creators and dabblers. (my PR is merged! download latest one in the website!)